-5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers, including on environmental, social and/or governance factors?

 Fund managers must prepare annual accounts of the AIFs under management by 31 December of each year.
 In the following four months, the fund manager shall publish the balance sheets and profit and loss accounts.